-Wednesday Pasta, with plain sauce
+Wednesday Pasta, with plain sauce or meatballs, cucumber sticks, fruit and milk.

-lettuce, tomato, fries, fruit and milk.
-Friday Plain or pepperoni pizza, sauce, fruit and milk.
+Thursday Cheeseburger or hamburger with bacon. lettuce, tomato, fries, fruit and milk.
+Friday Plain or pepperoni pizza, cucumber and carrot sticks with ranch dipping sauce, fruit and milk.